trade-tariff/trade-tariff-tech-docs/source/manual/testing-policy.html.md

 Well tested code is easier to maintain, easier to extend, and easier to deploy.

+This policy strives to form a baseline for what we should be testing and how.
+Principally this is in order to ensure we keep our test suite in line with the values of keeping things simple and necessary.
+Test suites should be fast razor sharp tools for instilling confidence, not a wall we have to climb over to move forwards.

 ### What should we test?

 * Core functionality that is critical to the system.
 We must know that once implemented, this functionality will continue to work as expected through later change and refactoring